gjlumsden/net-core-workshop/labs/03-distributing-net-core-cross-platform/01-cross-platform-net.md

     }
     ```

 6. Run the application.
-On Windows the console app will use the Registry value (if it exists).
+On Windows the application will use the Registry value (if it exists).
 On any other platform, it will use the *LocalApplicationData* directory.